iliaselbadaoui/minishell/README.md

 # minishell
-minishell a mini command line interface for mac to start:
+minishell a mini command line interface for mac! to start:

  > make

  > ./minishell